-We define the period domain of $X$ to be There is an associated period map from the universal family of locally trivial deformations of $X$ which sends $t \mapsto H^{2,0}(X_t)$, where $X_t$ is a locally trivial deformation of $X$ corresponding to a point $t \in \mathrm{Def}^{\mathrm{lt}}(X)$.
-The period map $\rho$ is a local isomorphism by the \textit{Local Torelli theorem} \cite[Proposition 5.5]{bakker2018global}, which leads to two immediate consequences.
-First, $q_X$ satisfies the Fujiki relation: there is a positive constant $c$ such that
+from the universal family of locally trivial deformations of $X$ which sends $t$ to $H^{2,0}(X_t)$, where $X_t$ is a locally trivial deformation of $X$ corresponding to a point $t \in \Def^{\,\lt}(X)$.
+The period map $\rho$ is a local isomorphism by the \textit{local Torelli theorem}, see \cite[Proposition 5.5]{bakker2018global}, which leads to two immediate consequences.
+First, $q_X$ satisfies the Fujiki relation: There is a positive constant $c$ such that

 see \cite[Proposition 5.15]{bakker2018global}.
-Second, we may rescale the BBF form to get an \textit{integral} quadratic form on $H^2(X, \mathbb Z)$, see \cite[Lemma 5.7]{bakker2018global}.
+Second, we may rescale the BBF form to get an \textit{integral} quadratic form on $H^2(X, \mathbb Z)$; see \cite[Lemma 5.7]{bakker2018global}.
 We denote the corresponding integral lattice by $\Gamma : = (H^2(X, \mathbb Z), q_X)$.